-- 1. Develop tourism and local business campaigns utilizing #explorekneehill and promote key stakeholders - 2.
-Promote the business development and permitting process - 3.
-Communication campaign to connect businesses with regional programs and supports - 4.
-Feature testimonials and success stories from residents to highlight the quality of life - 5.
-Foster a sense of community through effective communication through an integrated engagement and communication strategy for residents - 6.
-Showcase local amenities and community events through various promotional materials - 7.
-Develop branding materials that emphasize the benefits of rural living - 8.
-Update Business Guide currently available on website - 9.Enhance the "Doing Business" section on the Kneehill County Website
+- 1. Develop tourism and local business campaigns utilizing #explorekneehill and promote key stakeholders. - 2.
+Promote the business development and permitting process. - 3.
+Communication campaign to connect businesses with regional programs and supports. - 4.
+Feature testimonials and success stories from residents to highlight the quality of life. - 5.
+Foster a sense of community through effective communication through an integrated engagement and communication strategy for residents. - 6.
+Showcase local amenities and community events through various promotional materials. - 7.
+Develop branding materials that emphasize the benefits of rural living. - 8.
+Update Business Guide currently available on website. - 9.
+Enhance the "Doing Business" section on the Kneehill County Website.

-To ensure the effectiveness of this strategy and to track progress, a robust evaluation framework should be followed.
-This framework will include a mix of quantitative and qualitative measures, regular monitoring, and stakeholder feedback mechanisms.
-By doing so, we Kneehill County can make informed adjustments to your strategies and ensure that your initiatives are driving sustainable growth and prosperity.
+To ensure the effectiveness of this strategy and to track progress, a robust evaluation framework is necessary and will include a mix of quantitative and qualitative measures, regular monitoring, and stakeholder feedback mechanisms.
+By doing so, Kneehill County can make informed adjustments to our strategies and ensure initiatives are driving sustainable growth and prosperity.

-Key Performance Indicators
+Indicators